guotong1988/run_movielens_dataset/README.md

 # Reasonable

 Our method focus on the data preprocess step for the Movielens dataset.
-In detail, we get the top-15 tags for each user and top-15 tags for each item.
+In detail, we get the top-15 tags for each user and top-15 tags for each item/movie.
 We view each tag as an id.